buddhaman/tim_engine/readme.txt

 - Mouse input to move camera.
 - set parameters before training.
 - 2D lighting.
-- Only recalculate when dirty.
+- Only recalculate body positions when dirty.

 - Add icons for all edit buttons.
+- Solve snap bug when its smaller than the minimum.

 - Write memory manager and give block to physics engine.
 Makes it easier to just throw away.

 DONE:

+- Put fakeworldscreen into separate arena, throw away and rebuild when training starts.
+- Set max bodyparts.
+- Show size of proto brain.
+- Simulation settings and start button somewhere...
+- Fix moving buttons.
 - Grid snap / creature snap / rotation snap.
 - Creature definition editor.
 - Delete bodypart and all children.